Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/README.md

 The company is now exploring a more modern, connected solution, and that’s where Microsoft Power Platform comes in..

-The team is putting in extra effort just to stay afloat, manually entering orders, updating stock levels, and managing approvals through emails.
-The company has decided to replace their current system with a more unified, automated system that ensures seamless data flow, real-time insights, and faster operations.

-They are thinking of moving to Microsoft Power Platform.

 ---

 ## Current Pain Points Slowing Down Omega Manufacturing’s Efficiency